 Respect meetings.
-Your time is valuable.By Brian Dailey, Haley Devlin, Rebecca Groner, and Louis Joseph
+Your time is valuable.By Brian Dailey, Haley Devlin, and Louis Joseph

 We all would appreciate more effective, productive meetings that lead to happier, more productive teams.
-Especially as companies grow, managing how often and why meetings are booked is critical, as the tendency can be for the number of meetings to spike alongside the number of employees.
+Especially in a world where "Zoom fatigue" is a legitimate concern, managing how often and why meetings are booked is critical.

 Click to tweet: A funny thing happens when meetings start on time: they have a higher likelihood of ending on time. #MakingMeetingsBetter http://bit.ly/2Fe7jwN pic.twitter.com/EYU7Ws1KRE @stratasan

-We’ve summarized our meeting strategy in a compelling infographic (with the hopes that an interesting visual will encourage more engagement!).
+We’ve summarized our meeting strategy in the infographic below (with the hopes that a good visual will encourage more engagement!).
 Feel free to download, share, and put these suggestions into practice with your team.